MicrosoftDocs/Hololens/hololens/security-wireless-wifi.md

   * TEAP (Tunnel Extensible Authentication Protocol)
   * OWE (Opportunistic Wireless Encryption)

-WPA3 is a step forward from the older WPA2 standard, with protection against brute force password attacks, and protected management frames enforcement.
-WPA3-Personal prevents a known WPA2 Pre-Shared Key weakness that allowed attackers to decrypt traffic if they gained access to the Wi-Fi password.
-Now enterprises can have the benefits of WPA3-personal, with the addition of stronger 192-bit encryption to help secure their wireless networks.

 TEAP, the next generation of enterprise network authentication, provides the ability to securely chain multiple credentials into a single transaction.
 This allows administrators to enforce a stronger security stance – one that requires valid identities for both machine and user during the same authentication transaction.

 HoloLens 2 further hardens the security of the guest operating system by restricting the ability to call into the Wi-Fi APIs.
 Apps running in containers can only access the query functionality, while the set options cannot be accessed.
 Consequently, the threats of random applications modifying the Wi-Fi configuration are mitigated.